 Whole grain, fiber-rich pearl barley cooks quickly in your Instant Pot/Pressure Cooker.
-Instant Pot Barley: A Savory Breakfast requires only a few ingredients, and will fire up your "engine" for the busy day ahead!
+Savory Instant Pot Barley is a healthy breakfast that requires only a few ingredients, and will fire up your "engine" for the busy day ahead!
 Fresh greens, diced turkey ham, and an egg (your choice) add loads of flavor and nutrition...

 How do you start your day?
 Coffee and ______________ (fill in the blank).
 My preference is a savory breakfast that includes both complex carbs and lean protein.
 This was a process for me...